 In recent years, Honduras, Guatemala, and El Salvador have faced “unprecedented levels of violence.”
 In 2011, Honduras had a homicide rate of 86.5 per 100,000 people, earning it the title of “murder capital of the world”.
 In contrast, this was 18 times higher than the homicide rate in the US at the time.
 Though homicides in Honduras are now half of what they were in 2011, the murder rate is still significantly higher than other countries around the world.

 Beyond the murder rate, crime is also commonplace in Honduras.
 Robbery, gang violence, extortion, and assault are daily realities for many, especially those living in Honduras’ poor urban neighborhoods.
 According to a Doctors without Borders survey, 57% of Honduran migrants reported that they never felt safe while at home.

 Violence infiltrates every part of society, leaving a noticeable impact on Hondurans’ everyday lives.
-High rates of violence can mean that it’s be too dangerous for children to play outside or for families to go out at night.
-People often aren’t safe from assault or robbery during their daily commute.
+High rates of violence can mean that it’s too dangerous for children to play outside or for families to go out at night.
+People aren’t safe from assault or robbery during their daily commute.
 Violent gangs frequently target businesses, extorting a “tax” under threat of violence, which robs the small profits people might have earned.
 And for vulnerable groups like journalists or the LGBT community, this threat of violence is particularly dangerous.

 “Efforts to end global poverty and to secure the most basic human rights for the poor are failing because crime and violence against the poor are not being addressed.”